Cloudy Snail-Eater

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern.13 Sibon nebulatus is listed in this category because the species is widely distributed, frequently encountered in some parts of its range, and is considered to be facing no major immediate extinction threats.13 In a rainforest locality in Panama, the occurrence rates of S. nebulatus have remained constant in the period from 1997 to 2012.14 Despite being listed as Least Concern, the species faces the threat of habitat loss and traffic mortality.1,15
+Conservation: Least Concern.13 Sibon nebulatus is listed in this category because the species is widely distributed, frequently encountered in some parts of its range, and is considered to be facing no major immediate extinction threats.13 In a rainforest locality in Panamá, the occurrence rates of S. nebulatus have remained constant in the period from 1997 to 2012.14 Despite being listed as Least Concern, the species faces the threat of habitat loss and traffic mortality.1,15

-Distribution: Sibon nebulatus occurs throughout the Mesoamerican lowlands and adjacent mountain foothills from southern Mexico to western Panama, as well as along the Chocó and Río Magdalena valley regions from eastern Panama, through Colombia, to northwestern Ecuador.
+Distribution: Sibon nebulatus occurs throughout the Mesoamerican lowlands and adjacent mountain foothills from southern México to western Panamá, as well as along the Chocó and Río Magdalena valley regions from eastern Panamá, through Colombia, to northwestern Ecuador.
 The species also occurs in northern South America along the Llanos, Andean foothills, coastal cordilleras, and Guiana Shield in Colombia, Guyana, French Guiana, Suriname, Trinidad and Tobago, and Venezuela.

 Distribution of Sibon nebulatus in Ecuador